Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

-In summary, we are able to establish a small $b$ as in P2 above by simply using a ``centered'' drift function.
-However, the main difficulty in establishing a small $\lambda$ as in P1 above is the existence of some ``bad'' states when $n$ and/or $p$ gets large.
+In summary, we are able to establish a small $b$ as in P2 above by using a fitted family of drift functions.
+However, the other difficulty in establishing a small $\lambda$ as in P1 above is the existence of some ``bad'' states when $n$ and/or $p$ gets large.
 Since the traditional drift condition defined in \cref{eq_old_drift} is restrictive, the traditional drift-and-minorization method is not flexible enough to deal with these ``bad'' states.
-In this following, we instead propose a modified drift-and-minorization approach using a generalized drift condition, where the drift function is defined only in a ``large set''.
+In the following, we instead propose a modified drift-and-minorization approach using a generalized drift condition, where the drift function is defined only in a ``large set''.
 This allows us to rule out those ``bad'' states in high-dimensional cases.